Upwork Review: Is It Right for Your Business?

 - Admin and Customer Support

-Then, you can read their ratings and reviews (there are star review ratings that come from client reviews).
-Upwork also creates a user score based on public and private feedback, long-term client relationships, rehires, and contracts fulfilled.
+Upwork also assigns a user score, considering factors such as public and private feedback, long-term client relationships, rehires, and completed contracts.
 Its scores are as follows:

 - 90%+: Freelancer or agency consistently delights clients